Surgical Articulating Medical Gas Boom Inspection and Testing

-GasMedix is uniquely qualified to do surgical boom inspections.
-GasMedix specializes in boom and column repairs and are credentialed as medical gas system verifiers and medical gas system engineers.
+GasMedix is uniquely qualified to do articulating boom inspections.
+GasMedix specializes in articulating boom and column repairs and are credentialed as medical gas system verifiers and medical gas system engineers.

 Another requirement of the NFPA 99 2012 is that any person, either on staff or outside service provider, that work on the medical gas system shall hold an ASSE 6040 card or equivalent.
 Therefore anyone working on ceiling booms will require an ASSE 6040 or equivelant and proper training on boom repair.

 GasMedix service technicians are trained on articulating boom repair and hold ASSE 6040 credentials.
 GasMedix can also provide 6040 training for hospital staff.
 A GasMedix 6050 instructor can provide a program to train hospital staff on articulated boom repair, review medical gas PMs and provide reporting documentation in a format easily recognizable by CMS, Joint Commission, HFAP and other surveyors.